sharefable/jobs/src/http/llm-ops/prompts/update-demo-content.md

 ```
 <demo-state>
 [{
-annotationId: // unique id for each annotation
+id: // unique id for each annotation
 text: // guide text as a string
 nextButtonText: // text of the next button CTA
 }, {